If Climate, Environment, or Sustainability Concerns You, You Must Get this New Book ASAP!

 Executive Director, Job One for Humanity

 PS: The other must-read book for anyone who considers themself to be serious about the climate, the environment, or sustainability that I mentioned above is called Overshoot, by Willian Catton.
-It is a must-read to understand the dynamics of the future in front of us.
+Understanding the dynamics of the future in front of us makes this book also a must-read.

 For more of our years of best climate book and video recommendations, click here.